Portsmouth Airport (Hampshire)

 Portsmouth Airport, also known as Portsmouth City Airport, PWA (Portsmouth Worldwide Airport) and Hilsea Airport, was situated at the northeast Hilsea corner of Portsea Island on the south coast of England and was one of the last remaining commercial grass runway airports in the United Kingdom.

 Location

 Sandwiched between Hilsea railway station and the waters of Langstone Harbour, the airport offered little scope for expansion and, following some accidents with larger aircraft in the 1960s, the airport's last official flight took place on 31 December 1973 and was closed.

 Construction and opening

-The airport was constructed during 1931 and early 1932 as Portsmouth's municipal airport.
+The airport was constructed during 1931 and early 1932 as Portsmouth's municipal airport, having been authorised by the Portsmouth Corporation Act 1930 (20 & 21 Geo.
+5. c. lii).
 The airfield's name "Portsmouth" was marked in stone next to a large circle in the centre of the landing area.
 An opening display was held for the public on 2 July 1932 with an Armstrong Whitworth Argosy airliner and other civil and military aircraft being present.

 The airport had three grass runways, arranged in a triangular formation; with runways orientated at 36/18 (0°, 180°), 07/25 (70°, 250°) and 12/30 (120°, 300°).